Increasing Energy: Are We Looking in All the Wrong Places?

 To create more energy to do all the things, we need to learn how to fuel the central powerhouse in our cells - otherwise known as the mitochondria.
 In this article, you’ll learn the essentials required to fuel your mitochondria for long-lasting energy and an enhanced quality of life.

-What are the Mitochondria and What Do They Do?
+What are Mitochondria and What Do They Do?

-The mitochondria are tiny structures in our cells that generate the energy we need to live¹.
+Mitochondria are tiny structures in our cells that generate the energy we need to live.1

 Their role in providing energy is well known to scientists but is only more recently gaining attention from the public.